pifroggi/vs_temporalfix/README.md

 <br />

 ## Temporalfix AI Model
-The newest and most cabable version of temporalfix.
-It is easy to use and can run on Nvidia GPUs, which makes it much faster.
+The newest and most capable version of temporalfix.
+It is easy to use and can run on Nvidia GPUs, which makes it very fast.

 ```python
 import vs_temporalfix